 My husband loves fishing rusty spinners almost as much as ‘some’ people hate when I leave my dubbing box open..😂😂😂😂😂😂😂😂😂😂😂😂😂

-So when I saw that the makers of Reel Wings had revamped a product that I once had trouble using, I just had to give them another go!
-I was immediately hooked.
-They give a lifelike appearance to wings like no other material can, and are a breeze to cast.
-So if you, like me, had been a little nervous in the past, fear no more!
+So when I saw that the makers of Reel Wings had revamped a product that I once had trouble using, I had to give them another go!
+After only a few attempts I was immediately hooked.
+They give a lifelike appearance like no other material can, and are a breeze to cast.
+So if you, like me; had been a little nervous in the past, fear no more!

-Spinners are excellent flies to fish as it gets dark, but as always; adjust the size and tone of colors to suit your needs in your area.
+Spinners are excellent flies to fish as it gets dark, but as always; adjust the size and tone of colors to suit the needs in your area.

 Hook: Partridge standard Dry #12